WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/c.md

 Don't use when referring to documentation that isn't in the form of a book.
 Instead, refer to documents, pages, or sections.

 ## character

 ## chart

+Don't use as a verb when referring to entering data for a chart.
+Instead, use *plot*.

 ## chat

 Use as a noun only after identifying the context such as *audio chat* or *video chat* to avoid ambiguity.